manifold-systems/manifold/manifold-deps-parent/manifold-ext/composition.md

 @delegate BasicSample basicSample;
 ```
 The intersection of `MySample` interfaces and `BasicSample` interfaces is `Sample`.

 A class annotated with `@component` will be processed to preserve the overriding identity of the delegating class, the _self_.
 Details are covered in the following section.

 ## The self problem
 Another critical aspect of delegation concerns the collective identity consisting of the delegating class and its components.
 Often called _the self problem_, the delegating class instance and the component class instances have separate identities,
-where the delegation class is aware of its delegated components, but not the other way around.
+where the delegating class is aware of its delegated components, but not the other way around.

 A problem arises when a component class calls an interface method that the delegating class overrides.
 Since the delegating
 class is unknown to the component class, the delegating class's override is ignored.